WVUHPC/Introduction-HPC/_episodes/14-compile.md

 ## HDF5

 HDF5 is a data model, library, and file format for storing and managing data.
-It supports an unlimited variety of datatypes, and is designed for flexible and efficient I/O and for high volume and complex data.
+It supports an unlimited variety of datatypes and is designed for flexible and efficient I/O and high volume and complex data.
 HDF5 is portable and is extensible, allowing applications to evolve in their use of HDF5.
 The HDF5 Technology suite includes tools and applications for managing, manipulating, viewing, and analyzing data in the HDF5 format.

 Learning how to code using HDF5 is beyond the scope, but we will use some examples to show how you can compile code that uses the library.

-Lets start with the basic example that shows how to create a dataset.
+Let us start with the basic example that shows how to create a dataset.

 ~~~
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *